Iterable/iterable-web-sdk/README.md

 import { initialize, getInAppMessages, updateUser } from '@iterable/web-sdk';
 ```

-For those using Webpack/Rollup/Some Other Build Tool, it is recommended to import methods with the later approach for smaller final bundles.
-Importing with the second method ensures your bundle will only include the code you're using and not the code you're not.
+For those using Webpack/Rollup/Some Other Build Tool, it is recommended to
+import methods with the later approach for smaller final bundles.
+Importing with
+the second method ensures your bundle will only include the code you're using
+and not the code you're not.

 # About links

-Since the Web SDK renders in-app messages in an iframe element on your website if you choose to render the messages automatically, the event handler that is responsible for clicking links is highjacked by the SDK code internally.
-To the user, this doesn't really change the experience.
-As expected, `<a />` tags will open the link in the same browser tab unless given the `target="_blank"` property.
+Since the Web SDK renders in-app messages in an iframe element on your website
+if you choose to render the messages automatically, the event handler that is
+responsible for clicking links is highjacked by the SDK code internally.
+To the
+user, this doesn't really change the experience.
+As expected, `<a />` tags will
+open the link in the same browser tab unless given the `target="_blank"`
+property.

-But there are few features which the SDK adds so that you can customize how you'd like links to behave:
+But there are few features which the SDK adds so that you can customize how
+you'd like links to behave:

-First, the `handleLinks` option provided by [`getInAppMessages`](#getInAppMessages) allows you to specify how the SDK opens links: in the current tab, in a new tab, or a combination (external links in a new tab, internal links in the current tab).
-For example, this code:
+First, the `handleLinks` option provided by [`getInAppMessages`](#getInAppMessages)
+allows you to specify how the SDK opens links: in the current tab, in a new tab,
+or a combination (external links in a new tab, internal links in the current tab).
+For example, consider this code:

 ```ts
 import { getInAppMessages } from '@iterable/web-sdk';